thecppzoo/thecppzoo.github.io/power-set-covariant-return-type-revisited.md

 Conceivably we might use a compile-time value to indicate the flags set, but if we keep an eye toward generalizing this technique for types not boolean, in particular not suitable to be constructed at compilation time, the mix between a compile time value with non-compile time parts seems not promising.
 That leaves us with using a calculated type.

-We can extend the `FontOptions` with an integer template argument to serve as a set of flags, the ones set (FOI, f-ont o-ptions i-mplementation):
+We can extend the `FontOptions` class with an integer template argument to serve as a set of flags, the ones set (FOI, f-ont o-ptions i-mplementation):

 ```c++
 template<unsigned FlagsSet> class FOI {